 When deciding between a portable-, factory- or dealer-installed system, keep in mind that although the factory and dealer systems work and look great, they do little to enhance the resale value of the car.
 That's because by the time you sell the car, the system will likely be outdated.
 Negotiate hard for a steep discount if you're leasing the car or planning to keep your new vehicle for only a few years.
 That way, you won't have to deal with an out-of-date system.
 If you are planning to keep the car long term, a portable GPS is probably your best bet.

-You can learn more about automotive electronics and other related topics on the next page.
+You can learn more about automotive electronics and other related topics below.